openhab/openhab-addons/bundles/org.openhab.binding.modbus.helioseasycontrols/README.md

 ## Errors / Warnings / Infos

 Errors, warnings and infos of the device are provided in a bit encoded way.
-I.e. each bit in a 8 bit or 32 bit variable encodes potentially multiple eorrs, warnings or infos.
+I.e. each bit in a 8 bit or 32 bit variable encodes potentially multiple errors, warnings or infos.
 Also status flags are provided this way.
 For details please refer to the manufacturer's [specification](https://www.easycontrols.net/de/service/downloads/send/4-software/16-modbus-dokumentation-f%C3%BCr-kwl-easycontrols-ger%C3%A4te).

 Based on that concept, errors, warnings and infos are provided 3 different ways:
-* As an integer value with the decimal representation of the encoded bits
+* As an unsigned integer value with the decimal representation of the encoded bits
 * The total number of encoded errors, warning or infos
 * The bit encoded as a string

 Since there can potentially be several errors, warnings or infos, using a simple MAP to display the corresponding message in a UI will not work in all cases.
 String items with multiple lines will not display properly in the UIs.
 Therefore the binding provides actions to retrieve the different messages as an `ArrayList<String>` object which can then be used to e.g. send the messages via email.

 ## Full Example